ayyucedemirbas/Deep-Learning-Tips-and-Tricks/README.md

    - Depth-wise separable convolutions reduce computational complexity by splitting spatial and channel convolutions.
    - Suitable for scenarios with limited computational resources.

+**Attention Mechanisms:**

+   - Attention mechanisms enhance model performance by focusing on relevant parts of the input sequence or image.
+   - Self-attention mechanisms are particularly useful for capturing long-range dependencies.

+**Gradient Clipping:**

+   - Gradient clipping prevents exploding gradients during training by capping gradient values.

+**Learning Rate Annealing:**

+   - Gradually reduce the learning rate during training to fine-tune model convergence.
+   - Techniques like step decay, cosine annealing, and one-cycle learning rates can be beneficial.

+**Normalization Techniques:**

+   - Apart from batch normalization, explore layer normalization and instance normalization for different scenarios.
+   - Normalization techniques help stabilize training and improve generalization.

+**Label Smoothing:**

+   - Introduce a small amount of noise to ground-truth labels to prevent the model from becoming overconfident in predictions.
+   - Label smoothing can lead to better generalization and calibration of model probabilities.

+**One-Shot Learning:**

+   - Develop models that can learn from just a few examples, which is particularly useful for tasks with limited training data.
+   - Siamese networks and metric learning techniques can be employed for one-shot learning.

+**Zero-Shot Learning:**

+   - Zero-shot learning involves training a model to recognize classes it has never seen during training.
+   - This is achieved by leveraging auxiliary information or semantic embeddings.

 **SPP Layer (Spatial Pyramid Pooling):**
    - SPP layers capture information at multiple scales, improving object detection by handling various object sizes.